BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 Physical browsing is slow, and the tools that could help don't fit the
 moment:

-- Existing platforms like Goodreads and LibraryThing recommend from a user's *entire reading history* against their own catalogue — they have no concept of which books are physically in front of the user right now
+- Existing platforms like Goodreads and LibraryThing recommend from a user's *entire reading history* against their own catalogue.
+They have no concept of which books are physically in front of the user in the moment
 - Manually searching every unfamiliar spine on a phone is slow and breaks the flow of browsing
 - Choices end up based on cover design or title alone, rather than genuine fit with a reader's taste

 This creates a gap between what's on the shelf and *what a reader might actually enjoy*.

 ---

 ## Solution

-BiblioFile AI closes that gap with a five-stage pipeline that goes from a single photograph to a personalised, ranked shortlist in seconds.
+BiblioFile AI closes that gap with a five-stage pipeline that goes from a single photograph to a personalised, ranked shortlist.

 The platform: